Twin Cities, Gemini

 In the end, however, the authorities of the Twin Cities had covered up the attack swiftly.
 They portrayed it as a terrible accident: the result of a malfunctioned generator conductor.
 Whether this was Tau acting on his association with ELPIS or if this was the city officials acting on their associations to the mafia families was unknown.

-The following night, the colonel invited Werner out into the fifth-floor lobby.
-The invitation was unwelcome, and Werner had strongly declined the offer but von Spiel pulled rank-and-file.
+The following night, the oberst invited Werner out into the fifth-floor lobby.
+The invitation was unwelcome, and Werner had strongly declined the offer but Von Spiel pulled rank-and-file.
 Now they sat across from one another in front of the fireplace in silence.

-“Private Stein is not dead, Colonel von Spiel,” Werner said before he could stop himself.
+“Landser Stein is not dead, Oberst von Spiel,” Werner said before he could stop himself.
 He took a second to recollect himself.
 “Fabrizzio is a very skilled Transmutationist, and his associates are as well.
 Derik Stein will make a full recovery.”

 This was escalating too quickly.